ENSF-300-F23/museum-project-l03-35/README.md

 - Important info :

-      Make sure the SQL server is running and the user inputs the correct username and password connected to the server
+      Make sure the SQL server is running and the user inputs the correct username and password connected to the server Anytime if the user wishes to go back to the previous window, the user can just close the current window.

 - Include any features you have added beyond the minimum requirements in a features list